-As ancient jewellery goes, the Torc is probably both the most unusual and the most widespread piece you can find.
-It’s completely different to anything we wear today, and it has a long and varied history.
+As ancient jewelry goes, the Torc is probably both the most unusual and the most widespread piece you can find.
+We use it as a source of inspiration in many of our pieces of handmade here at Claddagh Jewelry.
+It’s completely different to anything much of the jewelry we wear nowadays, and it has a long and varied history.
 It’s not just limited to Ireland either – torcs have been found all across Europe not only from Celtic societies but also Vikings, Scythian (Iranian) and Illyrian (Greek) societies too.

 What exactly is a Torc?

 A Torc (also spelled ‘torque’ or ‘torq’) is large ring made out of precious metal, usually open at one end and worn around the neck.
 The word comes from the Latin ‘torquis’, meaning ‘to twist’, as a lot of pieces are twisted in shape.
 They are most often made of gold or bronze, but torcs of silver, copper and other metals have been found too.
 Gold, bronze and silver are the metals that are the most durable, so naturally the most examples we have today are made from one of these three.
 The majority of torcs are open at the front and designed to be worn permanently, although some have been discovered with clasps and other closing mechanisms.

 For the Celts in particular, jewellery was a highly important symbol of a person’s status in society.
 It was the clearest possible sign of wealth and high rank.
 The torc was reserved for the nobility of Celtic societies who wore them in battle and during various rituals.
 Although it may have started out as little more than an ornament, over time the torc became attributed to great warriors.
 When you consider that some torcs weigh several kilos, it seems fair to give someone that title if they had to run around for several hours at a time with that around their neck!